Edges of Earth expedition — Falkland Islands conservation fieldwork

 Became part of the Protect our Winters Water Athlete Alliance.
 UN Ocean Decade Action lead.

-53 countries, 250+ field experts.
-COP29 film premiere, short-film accepted into the International Ocean Film Festival.
+50+ countries and counting, 250+ field experts.
+Short film accepted into the International Ocean Film Festival, expanding our media network.

 Exploration Meets Strategy